Running Schema Registry in Production¶

 Kafka based primary election is available in Confluent Platform 4.0 and later.
 This is the recommended method for leader election.
 To configure Schema Registry to use Kafka for primary election, configure the

-kafkastore.connection.url is not specified, the Kafka cluster containing these bootstrap servers is used both to coordinate Schema Registry instances (primary election) and to store schema data.
+kafkastore.bootstrap.servers is used to coordinate Schema Registry instances (leader election), and store schema data.

 Schema Registry identities are stored in ZooKeeper and are made up of a hostname and port.
 If multiple listeners are configured, the first listener’s port is used for its identity.

 The host name advertised in ZooKeeper.
 Make sure to set this if running Schema Registry with multiple nodes.

 min.insync.replicas on the Kafka server for the internal

 schemas to be higher than 1.
 For example, if the

 register schema write is considered durable if it gets committed on at least 2 replicas out of 3.
 Furthermore, it